Hydrogenation-Derived Renewable Diesel

-- Fewer Emissions—Carbon dioxide captured by growing feedstocks reduces overall greenhouse gas emissions by balancing carbon dioxide released from burning HDRD.
+Fewer emissions—Carbon dioxide captured by growing feedstocks reduces overall greenhouse gas emissions by balancing carbon dioxide released from burning HDRD.
 Blends of HDRD can reduce carbon monoxide and hydrocarbons.
-In addition, HDRD's ultra-low sulfur content should enable using advanced emission control devices.
+In addition, HDRD's ultra-low sulfur content should enable the use of advanced emission control devices.

 Research and Development

 Manufacturers are performing most of the ongoing HDRD research and development.
-Some manufacturers—including ConocoPhillips, Neste Oil, Petrobras, Syntroleum, and UOP—are developing HDRD refining processes and testing in commercial settings.
+Some manufacturers—including ConocoPhillips, Neste Oil, Petrobras, REG, and UOP—are developing and testing HDRD refining processes in commercial settings.
 The U.S. Department of Energy (DOE) supports HDRD research and development, including UOP's work developing production technologies.

-Learn more about HDRD from the links below.
+Learn more about hydrogenation-derived renewable diesel from the links below.
 The AFDC and U.S. Department of Energy do not necessarily recommend or endorse these companies (see disclaimer).

 - Biomass News from the Green Car Congress